 Would you ever hand your keys to someone who’s never driven a car before and say, “Here ya go!
 Figure it out and good luck!”.
-I hope not!
-With great power, comes great responsibility… and I would argue that mountain biking is a great power.
-So if you are a new mountain biker, or if you are introducing a friend to the sport, make sure to be familiar with these 7 must know skills before hitting the trail!
+We hope not!
+With great power, comes great responsibility… and we would argue that mountain biking is a great power.
+So if you are a new mountain biker, or if you are introducing a friend to the sport, make sure to be familiar with these 7 must know skills new mountain bikers before hitting the trail!

 Putting someone on a mountain bike without explaining what the front and rear brake do, and generally how to use them, is cruel and unusual punishment.

 Here are the very basics you want to understand before hitting the trails; you have two brake levers on your bike.
 In the US, a standard bike setup has the front brake on the left and the rear brake on the right (Think: Right Rear).
 In other parts of the world (i.e.; New Zealand, UK, Australia …) these are reversed!

 Generally speaking, your front brake has your stopping power and your rear brake helps you to control your speed.
 Also generally speaking, you will typically be using both brakes at the same time.
 You should be using one finger (your pointer finger) for braking and when you squeeze the lever(s), think about easing the squeeze which is to say, it’s not a jerky on/off tug of the lever but rather a gentle ease and release.

 Ready position is used any time you’re out on the trail and need to be – you guessed it – “ready”!
 Ready position is your go-to for descending, technical terrain and negotiating trail obstacles like rocks, roots and rollers.
 Here are the key components to the ready position: